Oga, Akita: Geography

 Oga is located on the Oga Peninsula in northwestern Akita Prefecture, bordered by the Sea of Japan to the north, west and south.
-The Oga Peninsula has two mountains, Mount Kanpu and Mtount Honzan, and several rivers, including the Takigawa.
+The Oga Peninsula has two mountains, Mount Kanpu and Mount Honzan, and several rivers, including the Takigawa.
 Toga Bay is located in the western part of the city, where Toga Port is located, and he northwestern end is called Cape Nyūdō.
 The population is concentrated in the southern part of the city, where the railway runs and the city hall is located.
 Much of the city is within the boundaries of the Oga Quasi-National Park.